cullyn-inverba/cullyn-inverba/README.md

 **Steps to update your local files with this repository**

-1. Make sure you have [git installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+1. Make sure you have [**git** installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 2. Open a terminal.
 3. Download this repository onto your machine:

     ```
     git clone ghttps://github.com/cullyn-inverba/notes.git
     ```
 4. That's it.
-You now have a folder called &ldquo;notes&rdquo; that is a copy of the one I push to GitHub.
-You now have all resources I included in this repository.
+You now have a folder called &ldquo;notes&rdquo; which is a copy of the one I pushed to GitHub.
+You now have all resources I have included in this repository.

 **Updating Files**

 1. Open a terminal.
-2. Enter folder:
+2. Change your directory (cd) to where you cloned the repository:

     ```
     cd notes
     ```
     or

     ```
     cd ~/path/to/folder
     ```
-3. Update the folder if you want there is something I added recently.
+3. Update the folder if there is something I added recently.
+This will update your folder to match what is currently on GitHub.
     ```
     git pull
     ```